MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/sdk-client-transition.md

 ---
-title: "Transition client applications to the new Dataverse ServiceClient | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
+title: "Transition client applications to Dataverse ServiceClient | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
-description: "Learn about the benefits of and the changes needed to transitions your client application to the next generation Dataverse web service client." # 115-145 characters including spaces.
-This abstract displays in the search result. ms.custom: "" ms.date: 05/12/2022 ms.reviewer: "pehecke" ms.topic: "article"
+description: "Learn about the benefits of and the changes needed to transitions your client application to use Dataverse ServiceClient class for web service connections." # 115-145 characters including spaces.
+This abstract displays in the search result. ms.custom: "" ms.date: 06/01/2022 ms.reviewer: "pehecke" ms.topic: "article"
 author: "phecke" # GitHub ID